tc39/proposal-smart-pipelines/readme.md

 [conceptually and cyclomatically simple][cyclomatic simplicity].
 Such an operator should be able to handle **all** expressions, in a **single** manner **uniformly** **universally** applicable to **all** expressions.
-It is the hope of this proposal’s authors that its [smart body syntax][] fulfills both criteria.
+It is the hope of this proposal’s authors that its [smart step syntax][] fulfills both criteria.

 ### Cyclomatic simplicity
 Each edge case of the grammar increases the [cyclomatic complexity][] of parsing